The Vim logo, licensed under the VIM LICENSE

 Target audience

-These notes are for those that want or need to begin to use a vi-based editor and have zero experience with it.
+These notes are for those who want or need to begin to use a vi-based editor and have zero experience with it.

-It is also for those that need to use a vi editor right now and do not have enough time to learn how to use it properly.
+It is also for those who need to use a vi editor right now and do not have enough time to learn how to use it properly.

 Note 📝

-This is a cheat sheet; it is not accurate, complete, and omits a lot of details.
-But it should be complete enough for a quick start.
+This is a cheat sheet; it is not accurate, or complete, and omits a lot of details.
+But it should be good enough for a quick start.

 Why should you want to learn to use a vi-compatible editor?